Moduli of spaces with prescribed homotopy groups: Introduction

 \subsection{Notation and terminology}

-We freely use the language of $\infty$-categories or quasicategories, as developed by Joyal and Lurie, standard references are \cite{lurie_higher_topos_theory} and \cite{joyal2002quasi}.
-All constructions are to be understood in this sense, in particular limits and colimits.
-These correspond to what is classically known as homotopy limits and colimits.
-We will identify ordinary categories with $\infty$-categories with discrete mapping spaces through the nerve construction, if an $\infty$-category is an ordinary category, we will be explicit about it.
+We use the language of $\infty$-categories or quasicategories, as developed by Joyal and Lurie; standard references are \cite{lurie_higher_topos_theory} and \cite{joyal2002quasi}.
+We identify ordinary categories with $\infty$-categories with discrete mapping spaces through the nerve construction.
+Usually, if an $\infty$-category is an ordinary category, we will be explicit about it.

-An \emph{\inftygroupoid} is an $\infty$-category whose all morphisms are equivalences, this is a notion equivalent to that of a space and we will not distinguish between the two.
-If $\inftyc$ is an $\infty$-category, then we denote its \emph{underlying \inftygroupoid} with the same objects and only equivalences between them by $\inftyc^{\cong}$.
-We denote the \emph{homotopy category} by $h\inftyc$.
+An \emph{\inftygroupoid} is an $\infty$-category whose morphisms are all equivalences.
+Following Lurie, we usually refer to $\infty$-groupoids as \emph{spaces} and denote their $\infty$-category by $\spaces$.
+If $\inftyc$ is an $\infty$-category, then we denote its \emph{underlying \inftygroupoid} by $\inftyc^{\cong}$.
+This is a subcategory with the same objects but only the equivalences.
+We denote the \emph{homotopy category} of $\inftyc$ by $h\inftyc$.

-By $\spaces$ we denote the $\infty$-category of spaces, by $\spaces _{*}$ the $\infty$-category of pointed spaces and by $\spheres$ the full subcategory of the latter spanned by finite wedges of positive-dimensional spheres.
-By an \emph{Eilenberg-MacLane space} we mean a space of type $K(A, n)$, where $A$ is a discrete abelian group.
-We denote the full subcategory of $\spaces$ spanned by Eilenberg-MacLane spaces by $\euscr{EM}_{n}$ and the category of discrete abelian groups by $\abeliangroups$.
+We use the term \emph{moduli} somewhat informally to refer to an object which classifies structures of specified type.
+A common case is that of a \emph{moduli space} by which we mean the $\infty$-groupoid spanned by these objects and their equivalences.